TheCamNelson/website/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
-  - React
-  - Vue
+  - Python
-  - Node.js
+  - Swift
-  - Express
+  - C/C++
-  - NativeScript
+  - JavaScript
 ---

 Hello!
-I'm Cameron, a software engineer based in Toronto, Canada who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.
+I'm Cameron, a software engineer based in Toronto, Canada.

-I currently go to the [University of Waterloo](https://uwaterloo.ca/mechanical-mechatronics-engineering/),
+I currently study Mechatronics Engineering at the [University of Waterloo](https://uwaterloo.ca/mechanical-mechatronics-engineering/),

-I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I have previously worked on the engieering teams of [HelloFresh](https://www.hellofresh.ca/), [MappedIn](https://mappedin.com/) and [Home Trust Company](https://www.hometrust.ca/) as an intern over the last few years.

-Here are a few technologies I've been working with recently:
+Here are a few technologies that I know: